hubotio/evolution/_drafts/javascript.md

 Make sure the existing tests (still written in CoffeeScript) run against the new JavaScript.

-Now go trough each file and improve the code readability by hand as needed.
+Now go through each file and improve the code readability by hand as needed.
 From my experiences with converting Hoodie from CoffeeScript to JavaScript quite a lot of manual work will be required.

 ### Convert test files from CoffeeScript to JavaScript